Akhil-Mahesh/Quote-Generator/README.md

 # Quote Generator

+> This repository is created in an earlier stage where I was just started learning programming.
+So it is not so good in all manner.
+But still this is one of my fav projects I've created.
+If you modify the repo, feel free to proceed!

 This repository contains the source code for a web-based quote generator.
 The generator allows users to generate random quotes and copy them to the clipboard.
 The project is hosted on [Netlify](https://www.netlify.com/) and is open for collaboration.

 <p align="center"><a href="https://akhilmahesh.netlify.app/"><img src="https://user-images.githubusercontent.com/41234408/101987297-4473fb00-3cb9-11eb-9675-289ada4eef7e.gif" alt="Animated footer bars" /></a></p>